sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 Also, I'm happy that I could run the cartridges that were lying dormant at my parents' home.

 #### Published a Ruby Gem
-I've been writing Ruby for a while, and I'm glad I could finally publish a properly functioning gem. https://rubygems.org/gems/rubyboy
+Having used Ruby for a while, I'm happy to finally publish a working gem. https://rubygems.org/gems/rubyboy

 Install it now with `gem install rubyboy`!